get-convex/convex-helpers/packages/convex-helpers/README.md

    field, a `partial` object, and `brandedString`.
    To learn more about branded strings see
    [this article](https://stack.convex.dev/using-branded-types-in-validators).
-2. A `validate` function validates a value against a validator.
+2. A `validate(validator, data)` function validates a value against a validator.
    Warning: this does not validate that the value of v.id is an ID for the given table.
 3. Add utilties for `partial`, `pick` and `omit` to match the TypeScript type utilities.
 4. Add a `doc(schema, "tableName")` helper to validate a document with system